Euler equations and turbulence: analytical approach to intermittency: Examples

 The flux is given by

 As shown in \cite{kacov}, \eqref{ode} implies $\Pi = 0$, and hence all such stationary solutions have no anomalous dissipation, again in spite of the fact that $A=S\neq \emptyset$.
-It is not clear at the moment whether there exist at all Onsager-critical weak solutions to the Euler equation with smooth forcing, and a one-point singularity that have non-trivial anomalous flux.
+It is not clear at the moment whether an Onsager-critical weak solution to the Euler equation with smooth forcing and one-point singularity may have a non-vanishing energy flux.

 The analogous three dimensional construction can be considered as well, where in spherical coordinates $u = \frac{1}{r^{2/3}} U(\th, \phi)$ near the origin, and $U$ is smooth vector field.
-In this case we have $\< |u_q|^p\> \sim \ell_q^{(3-2p/3)}$, for $p\leq 3$, and hence $V_q \sim \ell_q^3$ confirming again the dimension $d = 0$ is consistent with the structure of the singularity.
+In this case we have $\< |u_q|^p\> \sim \ell_q^{(3-2p/3)}$, for $p\leq 3$, and hence $V_q \sim \ell_q^3$ confirming again the dimension $D = 0$ is consistent with the structure of the singularity.
 At this moment an examination of the flux as in 2D has not been performed although we have reasons to believe that the result remains the same.
 We note that the analogue of the ODE \eqref{ode} becomes now a system of coupled nonlinear second order PDEs on components of $U$.

 So far we have seen examples with the inclusion $S \subseteq A$.
 Generally, this is not the case.
 Let us consider cubes of integers $C_q$ of side width $ \l_q/10$ placed at the frequency $\l_q \vec{e}_1$, and define